-81.213.
-DA is a complex issue which the CoC is unlikely to have a detailed understanding or knowledge on.
+81.214.
+DA is a complex issue, on which the CoC is unlikely to have a detailed understanding or knowledge.
 Any DA reported in relation to Army SP is not to be condoned, dismissed or ignored under any circumstances.
 Nor should it be treated as a purely private matter.
 MOD DA policy is covered in JSP 913 (Whole Force Policy on Domestic Abuse).
-Further guidance and support for the AF community can be sought from the AWS, DA Consultation Form or the AF DA website14.
+Further guidance and support for the AF community can be sought from the AWS, or the AF DA website while the Pers Pol Public SharePoint site contains many resources to raise awareness, along with sessions from key partners.

-81.214.
-All suspected or actual incidents of DA, including patterns of coercive and controlling behaviour, must be reported to AWS, who will advise on whether further coordination with other statutory agencies is required and of other support options.
+81.215.
+ALL suspected or actual incidents of DA, including patterns of coercive and controlling behaviour, must be reported to AWS via a referral, who will advise on whether further coordination with other statutory agencies is required and of other support options.
 If the CofC feels that the victim/survivor, or another family member, is in immediate danger the relevant Police force should be contacted, even if the victim/survivor's consent is not given.
-Where a child is or would normally be present, or where the victim/survivor or perpetrator is pregnant, the abuse is also to be reported immediately to the LA Children's Social Care ServicesS.
+Where a child is or would normally be present, or where the victim/survivor or perpetrator is pregnant, the abuse is also to be reported immediately to the LA Children's Social Care Services.

-81.215.
+81.216.
 Where an incident of DA has been reported and the alleged perpetrator is the SP living in SFA/SSFA with the victim/survivor, the CO may order the alleged perpetrator to leave the SFA/SSFA and be excluded from it on a temporary basis where it is necessary and proportionate to do so.
+An example letter to inform the SP of this decision can be found at Annex N (this template does not negate the need to seek legal advice as required).
 Such an exclusion is not to exceed 28 days, and SLA is to be provided for the use of the alleged perpetrator.
 Where an exclusion has been ordered and to ensure the safety of the victim/survivor, the CO must engage with AWS (or the social work provider overseas) and the civilian or Service Police so that safe and informed decisions can be made regarding allowing that SP to re-enter the SFA/SSFA/SLA.
 This action would normally be taken when a Domestic Violence Protection Order/ Notification Order (DVPO/DVPN) is not feasible, or for situations where the victim/survivor is not prepared to report incidences to the Police but there remain concerns about victim/survivor safety.
 The better course of action for cases arising in the UK where a crime has been committed is to report the matter to the civilian Police so that the case can progress rapidly to the Magistrates Court and appropriate bail conditions can be imposed.